Robbie Grossman Player Props: Rangers vs. Padres

 Padres Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Padres pitching staff ranks 13th in the league.

-- The Padres' 3.81 team ERA ranks third across all MLB pitching staffs.
+- The Padres' 3.78 team ERA ranks second across all league pitching staffs.

-- The Padres will send Musgrove (9-3) to the mound to make his 17th start of the season as he tries for his 10th win.
-He is 9-3 with a 3.25 ERA and 92 strikeouts through 91 1/3 innings pitched.
+- Padres pitchers combine to allow 117 total home runs at a rate of 1.1 per game (to rank 12th in baseball).

-- The righty's last time out came on Sunday against the Detroit Tigers, when he threw six innings, surrendering three earned runs while allowing seven hits.
+- In his last appearance on Tuesday against the Pittsburgh Pirates, the right-hander threw 4 1/3 innings, allowing seven earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.